Global Employment Bureau Ltd – Data Privacy Statement

 Data Privacy Statement – Introduction

-Typically Global Employment Bureau Ltd receive electronic data, in the form of personal information and career history i.e.as a ‘Curriculum Vitae’.
+Typically, Global Employment Bureau Ltd receives electronic data, in the form of personal information and career history i.e.as a ‘Curriculum Vitae’.
 All personal data is held electronically on a password protected storage unit.

 What personal data do we collect?